saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 ### Background
 When my name is googled I want to make sure that I am at the very top instead of some other people who share my name.
 In order to do that I need to set up a website that has great SEO, is fast, and is regularly updated-- such as a blog.

-### RequirementsW:
+### Requirements:
 -	built from scratch, no frameworks

 -	clean/minimalist/brutalist aesthetic
 -	fluid typography and flow on every device (better than responsive design)
 -	zero Javascript unless it's absolutly neccesarry